Anti-Jewish violence in Central and Eastern Europe, 1944–1946: Satellite countries

 Upon the Soviet takeover of Poland, "only a fraction of [the Jewish] deaths could be attributed to anti-Semitism," wrote Jan T. Gross.
 Most were caused by the raging anti-communist insurrection against the new pro-Soviet government.
-According to David Engel, the anti-Jewish violence in Poland from 1944–46 took the lives of at least 327 Jews.
+According to David Engel, the anti-Jewish violence in Poland from 1944–1946 took the lives of at least 327 Jews.

 Hundreds of returning Jews were killed in Romania.
 Anti-Jewish demonstrations, sometimes based on blood libel accusations, took place in Hungary in dozens of places, including in Kunmadaras (two or four dead victims) and Miskolc.

 In Topoľčany, Slovakia, 48 Jews were seriously injured in September 1945.
 A number of Jews was murdered in Kolbasov in December.
 13 anti-Jewish incidents called partisan pogroms reportedly took place on 1–5 August 1946, the biggest one being in Žilina, where 15 people were wounded.
 Partisan Congress riots took place in Bratislava in August 1946 and in August 1948, including anti-Jewish riots in several other locations.

 In Kiev, Ukraine on September 4–7, 1945, around a hundred Jews were beaten, of whom thirty-six were hospitalized and five died of wounds.
-In Rubtsovsk, Russia, a number of anti-Semitic incidents took place in 1945.
+In Rubtsovsk, Russia, a number of antisemitic incidents took place in 1945.